ohmissam/MIRCV_project_2024/README.md

 A project for the Multimedia Information Retrieval and Computer Vision course at the University of Pisa (A.Y.
 2022/2023), carried out by Elisa De Filomeno, Massimo Merla, and Riccardo Orrù.

 ## PROJECT
 The project consists of 3 packages:
 - components
 - evaluation
 - query execution

 ## COMPONENTS
-Within **components**, we find the construction of the necessary data structures.
+Within **components**, we manage the construction of the necessary data structures.
-**Maincomponents** is the main class that creates the inverted index and the lexicon, and it also shows the percentage of memory used.
+**Maincomponents** is the main class that creates the inverted index, the lexicon, and document index.
-In the **config** class, we find the final variables where we can set the enabling of stemming and stopwords, compression, and debug mode.
+The **Config** class contains final variables that allow us to enable stemming andstopword removal, compression, and debug mode.
+It also contains the path to the collection file and stopword file.
+To start with the creation of the data structures, these files must be added to the **data** directory.

+## QUERY EXECUTION
+**DemoInterface**
+This module implement the scoring algorithms.

 ## EVALUATION
-In the `evaluation` package, we have the `EvaluationConfig` class, where we can configure the paths for the tests and results.
+In the **evaluation** package, we have the **EvaluationConfig** class, where we can configure the paths for the tests and results.
+The class **Evaluation** performs tests on 200 queries and writes the results in a format suitable for the trec_eval tool.
-The other class, `Evaluation`, uses the parameters set on the `invertedIndex` to execute the BM25 and TFIDF scoring algorithms in both Conjunctive and Disjunctive modes.
+It processes queries using the BM25 and TF-IDF scoring algorithms in both conjunctive and disjunctive modes.

-## QUERY EXECUTION

-Implementation of scoring algorithms.

 Example of UI: